hytopiagg/sdk/docs/server.chunklattice.md

 </td><td>

-Check if a chunk exists by its origin coordinate.
+Check if a chunk exists for a given global coordinate.

 </td></tr>